Qiskit/qiskit-serverless/docs/deployment/local.rst

 Step 2: Setup Docker

-To setup Qiskit Serverless on your local machine, you will need to use `docker compose`_.
+To setup Qiskit Serverless on your local machine, you will need to use docker compose.
 As we mentioned in the `README <https://github.com/Qiskit/qiskit-serverless/blob/main/README.md>`_ you can use any runtime that you prefer to run Docker on your machine: Docker Desktop, podman...
 If you are using a MacOS with ARM processors we highly recommend to use `Colima <https://github.com/abiosoft/colima>`_ as your container runtime to avoid problems with that architecture.